BroadbandForum/usp/specification/extensions/iot/index.md

 The `Unit` value is a predefined enumeration value with the goal of giving a unified representation of the used unit.

-*Note: The `Unit` enumeration in the data model can also be extended with vendor-specific values like all TR-181 parameters, using the rules defined in [TR-106][3].*
+*Note: The `Unit` enumeration in the data model can also, like all Parameters, be extended using the rules defined in TR-106 [@TR-106].*

-*Note - Imperial units are intentionally not modeled in favor of the metric system to increase the inter-working.
+*Note:  Imperial units are intentionally not modeled in favor of the metric system to increase the inter-working.
 If the Controller needs imperial units, it can easily convert the metric units into imperial ones by using the well-defined conversion routines.*

 ### Control Objects

-Control objects represent IoT capabilities that involve the manipulation of device or application states.
+Control Objects represent IoT capabilities that involve the manipulation of device or application states.
 They include Binary Controls, Level Controls, and Enumerated Controls.

 #### BinaryControl